wandb/docs/content/guides/core/tables/tables-walkthrough.md

 Select the button below to try a PyTorch Quickstart example project on MNIST data.

 ## 1. Log a table
-Log a table with W&B. You can either construct a new table or pass a Pandas DataFrame.
+Log a table with W&B. You can either construct a new table or pass a Pandas Dataframe.

 {{< tabpane text=true >}}
 {{% tab header="Construct a table" value="construct" %}}